-The internationally recognized subspecialists at the OSUCCC – James believe the best way to treat patients and manage their disease successfully is to be at the forefront of delivering the latest, most effective treatments available and by working with nationally and internationally renowned experts to develop the newest and best acute lymphoblastic leukemia (ALL) treatments and programs.
+The internationally recognized specialists and subspecialists at the OSUCCC – James believe the best way to treat patients and manage their disease successfully is to be at the forefront of delivering the latest, most effective treatments available and by working with nationally and internationally renowned experts to develop the newest and best acute lymphoblastic leukemia (ALL) treatments and programs.

 Because these renowned subspecialists understand that ALL is a complex disease, they use the most effective means of treating patients through an expert team approach from across multiple medical disciplines.
 These teams also run groundbreaking studies, and through detailed observations, evaluate the latest treatments and targeted therapies.